sahilrajput03/pwa-to-apk-using-twa/README.md

 Bubblewrap (npm): [Click here](https://www.npmjs.com/package/@bubblewrap/cli)

-**We can hide url bar in apks generated using TWA.**

 **Q1.
 Url bar is showing up in the app?**

 _Ans.
+We can hide url bar in apks generated using TWA.
 The problem with my app earlier was bcoz of asset-link verification failed.
 I debugged this by executing `adb logcat | grep -e OriginVerifier -e digital_asset_links` command and saw about this asset-link failure there.
 So the reason for this was bcoz I was using different package_name in the `domain.com/.well-known/assetlinks.json` and my android-project's application_id.
 We are suppose to set application_id for the andorid app during the initilization of the project i.e., when we run `bubblewrap init ...` command._

 **Q2.
 What does https://developers.google.com/digital-asset-links/tools/generator do??**